Thursday, August 21, 2025

 Let me introduce you to Hennifer Lopez.
 No, not Jennifer the singer—although this one does have a set of pipes on her.
 Hennifer is one of my hens, but calling her just a “chicken” feels like an insult to her enormous sense of self-importance.
 She’s the kind of bird who thinks rules are for other chickens.

 At first, it was simple.
-She picked a corner to lay her egg, and refused to budge.
+She picked a corner to lay her egg and refused to budge.
 I thought I could outsmart her (spoiler alert: I couldn’t).
-I blocked off her chosen corner with a heavy box, stuffed full of odds and ends to make it heavy enough that she couldn’t move it.
+I blocked off her chosen corner with a big box, stuffed full of odds and ends to make it heavy enough that she couldn’t move it.
 That lasted about an hour.

 Round two: I got serious.
 I took a tall, heavy piece of wood and screwed it diagonally across the corner—too high to jump, too solid to move.
 Ha!
 Take that, I thought.
 Corner closed.

 Meanwhile, I stood there, staring at the actual nest box.
-It’s not like I cheaped out—plenty of straw, cozy, private, shaded, with just enough room for a chicken to settle in and lay in peace.
+It’s not like I cheaped out.
+There was plenty of straw—cozy, private, shaded—with just enough room for a chicken to settle in and lay in peace.
 Honestly, if I were a chicken, I’d pick it myself.
 But apparently, I don’t have the discerning taste of Miss Lopez.

 Then came this morning.
 I heard the unmistakable sound of Hennifer’s egg song.
-If you’ve never heard a hen announce her egg-laying plans to the entire world, think of it as a cross between a foghorn and someone yelling "LOOK AT ME!" on repeat.
+If you’ve never heard a hen announce her egg-laying plans to the entire world, think of it as a cross between a foghorn and a donkey with laryngitis.
 She strutted over to her new chosen corner and started scratching, determined to redecorate yet another area of my coop.

 Not today, Hennifer.